-It is important that you create this diskette.
-In the unlikely event your desktop becomes unusable, the emergency repair diskette will enable you to access the Product Recovery Program.
-Additional information about the diskette is in Access IBM.
+It is important that you create a recovery repair diskette.
+In the unlikely event that your operating system becomes unusable, the emergency repair diskette will enable you to access the Product Recovery Program.
+Additional information about the diskette is provided in Access IBM.
 To see how to use this diskette, refer to "Using the Recovery Repair diskette" on page 71.

-Do the following to create the Recovery Repair diskette:
+Do the following to create a Recovery Repair diskette: